William Halton (cricketer)

 Halton made his debut in first-class cricket for a combined Yorkshire and Durham cricket team against Nottinghamshire at Stockton-on-Tees in 1858.
 He made two first-class appearances in 1861 for a United England Eleven against an All England Eleven.
 In the same season he made his debut for Yorkshire against Surrey at Sheffield, as well as playing for a combined Yorkshire with Stockton-on-Tees cricket team against Cambridgeshire.
 His final three first-class appearances all came for Yorkshire in 1862.
 Playing in eight first-class matches, Halton scored 112 runs at an average of 10.18, with a high score of 19 not out.

+Halton kept an inn in Stockton-on-Tees in the 1860s.
+After his first wife died, he moved with his second wife to Blackburn, where he worked as a labourer.
+He died of bronchitis in April 1885.